 Fetching Data

-Looking for a quickstart?
+Looking for a ?

 While the SDK is fully self-contained, there are two cases where it needs on-chain data to function.
 This guide will detail both of these cases, and offer some strategies that you can use to fetch this data.